Blog Post Categories

 The key to having a successful rain garden is that you must choose the best plants for the soil.
 Plants that have fibrous roots generally do well in rain gardens.

-A final word on house owners drainage ideas
+A final word on house owners and practical drainage ideas

 These are just two of the many drainage solutions that you can use on your homesite.
-Once the drainage issues and their causes are identified, a drainage solution can be customized to solve your problem.
+Once the drainage issues and their causes are identified, and some practical drainage ideas can be customized to solve your problem.

 FURTHER READING ABOUT PROPERTY AND HOME MAINTENANCE